Tax Savings Ideas

 EDUCATIONAL SAVINGS ACCOUNTS You may want to contribute to a Utah 529 educational savings account to help your children or grandchildren.
 The amount you contribute is deductible on federal and state income tax returns as long as the money is used for higher education expenses.
 The earnings from the account is not taxed on Federal or State returns.

 REAL ESTATE TAX If you owe back-taxes on real estate, pay them before the end of the year for an increased deduction.
 You cannot pre-pay real estate taxes if they have not been assessed.
-Schedule A tax deductions are limited to $10,000 starting in 2018 and through 2025.
+Schedule A tax deductions are limited to $10,000 through 2025.

 DEDUCTIBLE EXPENSES Charge deductible expenses on a credit card if you are short on funds.
 Medical bills, charitable contributions, etc. are still deductible if paid by a major credit card.
 Store cards are excluded.